 Meaninglessness' is the least considering word in the life's dictionary of every individual.
 It is considered as something negative.
-But sometimes man may felt this meaninglessness in his negative.
-This meaninglessness is the essence of nonsense waks of life.
+But sometimes man may felt this meaninglessness in his waks of life.
 This meaninglessness is the essence of nonsense literature.
 Literary nonsense is much more than mere nonsense.
-They use such words to create humorous situations in the work of they use such words to create humorous situations in the work of literature.
+They use such words to create humorous situations in the work of literature.
 The walrus and the carpenter by Lewis Carroll is a fine example of nonsense literature.
 This article analyse the poem as a nonsense poetry.